-Pediatric Dentistry in Wellington
+Pediatric Dentistry in Wellington, FL

 At Wellington Smiles, we recommend following the American Academy of Pediatrics and American Academy of Pediatric Dentistry’s recommendation of having your child see a dentist early on for a first “check up.”
 This early visit helps us achieve a few very important factors: